Social CRM

 The Dunbar Limit

 A lot comes down to fundamental questions: Is Facebook a utility?
 Who is the customer?
-Have Facebook and social media in general overshot the mark?
+Have Facebook and social media, in general, overshot the mark?
 Some of my answers follow:

-1. Facebook is already a utility in all but name, and like any other utility it owes its near-monopoly in its market to the good graces of the public.
+1. Facebook is already a utility in all but name, and like any other utility, it owes its near-monopoly in its market to the good graces of the public.
 You get a license to broadcast on the public’s airwaves “for the public good,” and social should be no different.

 2. The customer right now is the advertiser, not the consumer of the service.
 The consumer is the product.
 We know this — but it’s only true because Facebook hasn’t graduated from the advertising model.

-Other models could be employed that could help shape the dynamic, such that advertisers wouldn’t be using social to force feed their markets.
+Other models could be employed to help shape the dynamic so that advertisers wouldn’t be using social media to force-feed their markets.
 The franchise model might be attractive.
 McDonald’s long ago gave up selling burgers by the single serve.
 Although it has a few stores, it is now primarily a real estate management company and a food distributor.

 3. Facebook really has shot through the mark it set for itself when Zuckerberg was a sophomore.
 That’s because of Dunbar’s number, which says that the mere mortal can cultivate relationships with 150 to 200 other humans at once.
 That’s all the headspace we have, and social media just makes that easier — it doesn’t really help you with relationship 7,237.
-You might have the Dalai Lama in your connections, but forget about getting a response.
+You might have the Dalai Lama in your connections but forget about getting a response.

 The End of Hype